Trauma

 5 Ways to Grow After Betrayal Trauma

 People who have experienced infidelity, separation, or divorce will often tell you that it is the hardest thing they have had to face.
 Besides all of the emotions that come with the territory, you might also have to navigate practical challenges you have never had to face alone, like being a single parent or having to live alone.
 Let's consider some practical ways in which you might recover and thrive after betrayal trauma.
 5 Ways to Grow After Betrayal Trauma While it certainly is going to be a rough ride, there are silver linings and things to look forward to.
 Here are five ways that you might find yourself growing after experiencing infidelity or betrayal trauma: You learn to live again Some people go through divorce or leave their spouses late in life.
 Others have barely reached their forties before they face the end of a marriage.
 Whatever age you are at, you have just survived potentially the biggest challenge you have had to face.
 You are a survivor.
 Not only that, but you now have the chance to figure out what the rest of your life will look like.
+Plano Christian Counseling is here to support you as you navigate this new chapter and find hope for the future.
 You reevaluate relationships When you go through trauma, you will quickly realize who the key people in your life are.
 They might be the ones who have always been there, but their consistency cannot be underestimated.
 You might be surprised by the person who shows up for you at this point, but don’t take anyone for granted.
 Friends are the family we choose, but they are also the ones who show up for us in practical, measurable, dependable ways.
-You begin exploring new horizons This might be the first time you have ever had the freedom, time, and space to make choices for yourself.
-It might not feel positive [...]
+You begin exploring new horizons This might be [...]

 Comments Off on 5 Ways to Grow After Betrayal Trauma